TekFed/TekFed/README.md

 I'm **Sochima Collins Madu** (known as **TekFed**), a passionate **Flutter Developer** and **AI Engineer**.

 I build beautiful, high-performance cross-platform mobile apps and dive deep into **Machine Learning**, **Data Science**, and **Artificial Intelligence** with Python.
+I also build **AI Agents** with Google ADK.

 When I'm not coding, I'm either:
 - Experimenting with the latest AI models
-- Tracking my betting wins/losses (responsibly 😎)
-- Exploring how tech can solve real problems in Nigeria and beyond
+- Exploring how tech can solve real problems around the world

-- 🌱 **Currently learning**: Advanced Deep Learning, MLOps, Generative AI & production-ready ML systems
+- 🌱 **Currently learning**: Advanced Deep Learning, MLOps, Generative AI, production-ready ML systems and system design in general.
 - 💡 **Open to**: Collaborations on Flutter apps, AI-powered tools, or open-source projects
-- 📍 **Based in**: Port Harcourt, Rivers State, Nigeria
+- 📍 **Based in**: Enugu, Nigeria

 ---